ReposFabio/BoolFlix/README.md

 # Boolzapp
-A copy of a famous chat
+Copy of a famous chat